 Explore the Yasawa Islands

 The Yasawa Islands are just north-west of Viti Levu, the main island of Fiji in the Pacific Ocean.
 The archipelago is named after the largest island of Yasawa and consists of around 30 small islands.
 They are known for their tropical beautiful beaches and the picturesque atmosphere.
 The volcanic soil creates a very varied landscape.
 From rainforest and pearly white beaches to steep mountains with steep rock formations.
 With an unspoiled nature, you imagine yourself in a true paradise.
 The Yasawa islands are perfect for a honeymoon, a wedding, a romantic holiday or just to cross it of your bucket list.

 A large part of the Yasawa Islands is largely uninhabited and shares a history of mutineers and mythology.
 Islands covered in greenery with white beaches loom in the distance over turquoise waters.
 The closer one gets, the more incredible the colors become.
 The Yasawa Islands in western Fiji are admired in many films, such as "The Blue Lagoon," for their stunning beauty.

 From May to October you can spot the fascinating manta rays in the reefs of Fiji, a fantastic experience for every diving enthusiast.
 But also with a snorkel you can see a lot of rich underwater life: sea turtles, sharks and parrot fish.
 Colorful coral gently sways along with the current.

 Best time to visit

 The best time to go to Fiji weather wise is between May and October, this is the ‘winter’ period.
 It is also the dry season, which means that the air is almost always clear.
 The temperature is even around 25 degrees Celsius (77 degrees Fahrenheit).
 In October, February and March Fiji is a more quiet.
 At the end of October and the beginning of November the temperature is wonderful and it is also dry.
 Moreover, the Hindu festival Diwali takes place.
 The whole country is turned upside down and the celebratory nature of the Fijian people comes alive.
-Click here if you would like more average weather details.
+Click here if you would like more climate details.